 - In Popcorn Avatar, the war between the Asura and the Deva proceeds with both sides using "avatars," normal humans they choose to bestow their powers, to fight their battles.

 - Then oddly subverted at the end, when the real champion challenges EVERYONE in the opposing armies to single combat to decide the war.
-No one calls him on this, and his friends are amazed that he managed to bluff so many people.
+No-one calls him on this, and his friends are amazed that he managed to bluff so many people.

-- In Battleground: Tatooine, the Rogues and some Imperials both want a smuggler, and the smuggler's relative has been well-bribed by both sides and can't decide who to hand the smuggler over to.
+- X-Wing Series Battleground: In Tatooine, the Rogues and some Imperials both want a smuggler, and the smuggler's relative has been well-bribed by both sides and can't decide who to hand the smuggler over to.
 The Rogues are smallish pilots, the Imperials are enormous seasoned troopers, so there's no truly fair form of combat.
 So two from each side are armed with a Blade on a Stick, allowed to inflict non-lethal injuries, and told to compete to reach a specific goal.
 This still◊ favors the Imperial troopers, and they win, but ultimately it doesn't matter.

-- Angel tries to do this to the Demon Lords of Los Angeles in Angel After The Fall - just him against all their champions (including a tyrannosaurus rex).
+- Angel tries to do this to the Demon Lords of Los Angeles in Angel After The Fall — just him against all their champions (including a Tyrannosaurus rex).
 His friends step in when it seems clear he's getting his ass kicked, and from there it basically turns into a free for all.

 - In Scion, the Heron and Raven kingdoms have fought for generations.
 200 years prior to the start of the series, the kingdoms' fleets fought at sea and were caught in a storm that washed the combatants onto an island.
 The fleet commanders fought mano-a-mano while their comrades watched.
 Neither individual would yield, though.
 Eventually they agreed to call a truce, not only to their fight, but to the war itself.
 The island eventually hosted an annual ritualistic combat tournament between the kingdoms to replace actual combat and to keep the peace.
 It's in this tournament that Ethan and Bron meet for the first time, in head-to-head competition.

 - The Archie Sonic the Hedgehog series has this in the backstory.
 After the Great War had ground into a bloody stalemate, Robotnik convinced King Acorn to challenge the Overlander leader to a duel, figuring that King Acorn would easily win, and that the Overlanders would pull a fast one, leaving him to rule.
-He was actually right, but Acorn's own bodyguards were Genre Savvy enough to not trust the villains and held the other Overlanders at gunpoint until after their people had surrendered.
+He was actually right, but Acorn's own bodyguards were smart enough to not trust the villains and held the other Overlanders at gunpoint until after their people had surrendered.

-- A Silver/Bronze Age Superman comic featured one of these as part of Krypton's history.
+- A Silver/Bronze Superman comic featured one of these as part of Krypton's history.
 In its early days, the planet didn't rotate in the right fashion to support life, so the two largest Kryptonian tribes each selected a champion to decide who would have access to the last bits of food and water.
 During the fight, their weapons got tangled in a way that helped them discover a means of altering the planet's rotation, thus turning the planet into a paradise.
-Again, Silver/Bronze Age.

 - Near the end of Archangels: The Saga, the Big Bad challenges God's decree that the human soul he's been trying to damn has been taken out of his reach forever.
 God responds to this challenge is by summoning Michael the Archangel to battle the Big Bad in a one-on-one fight.
 Michael and the Demon's base powers are evenly matched, but when they each draw on the power of their master (God for Michael; Lucifer for the Demon), Michael ends up winning because his master is the stronger of the two.